-NEW: 30-year-old Fazliddin Kurbanov pleads not guilty in Boise, Idaho
+30-year-old Fazliddin Kurbanov is arrested in Boise, Idaho

 He faces a three-count indictment in Idaho and a single-count accusation in Utah

 Authorities say he provided support to the Islamic Movement of Uzbekistan